 With shortages of items and delayed delivery times, your preparations for hurricane season may be challenging.
 We recommend that you start gathering essential supplies now, including non-perishable food, water, and medicine, to last for a minimum of seven days.
 If you have pets, don’t forget to get enough supplies for them, too!
 While home delivery is the safest choice, make sure to follow mask orders, sanitation procedures (like hand washing) and social distancing requirements if you need to head to the store.

 In addition to gathering essential supplies, you’ll also need to make sure that important documents like your insurance policies and your ID are current.
 Keep these documents in a safe place or create password-protected digital copies.
 Also, download helpful apps like FEMA and sign up for local emergency alerts to keep you informed.
-Also, make sure to keep your cell phone charged when a hurricane is in the forecast and to have back-up chargers on hand.
+Make sure to keep your cell phone charged when a hurricane is in the forecast and to have back-up chargers on hand.

 It’s a good idea to have a hurricane plan for your entire household.
 If you or a loved one has a disability, you may need additional help during an emergency, so make sure to include those accommodations in your plan.
 Also, if you have pets, you may need to make separate plans for their care, since many public shelters do not allow animals.
 As part of your planning, identify where everyone will stay in the event of a hurricane emergency, know your evacuation routes, and practice how you’ll get there before there’s a storm threat!